Fiji Water Fun

 Family Reunion-ing at Bear Lake

-A great family reunion spent at Bear Lake on the border of Idaho and Utah.
-We had a washer-toss tournament, trivia, water games, world cup watching, card games and lots of food!
-It was perfect timing for us to be leaving right afterwards, it was like a sendoff party all week!
+A great family reunion was spent at Bear Lake on the border of Idaho and Utah.
+We had a washer-toss tournament, trivia, water games, World Cup watching, card games, and lots of food!
+It was perfect timing for us to be leaving right afterward, it was like a sendoff party all week!

 Friends in Utah